Deadlybhoot/AI-news-app/README.md

 	- users can use voice commands to switch between different pages of the app, such as go back or next page.

 ## Future scopes

+- Integration with E-Commerce application
+	- The integration enables users to search for desired items directly within the News Application, Can add item in the cart by user permission, can get users shipping address, etc

+- Multilingual Support
+	- Allowing users to access news content in their preferred language.

+- Personalized News Recommendations
+	- By leveraging machine learning algorithms, we can analyze user behavior and provide news articles that are more relevant and tailored to their individual interests and preferences.

 ## Tech Stack

 - python